JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/usage.md

     - `:midpoint`: output in the midpoint-radius form, e.g. `1.2 ± 0.100001`.

-- `sigfigs :: Int` keyword argument: number of significant figures to show in standard mode.
+- `sigdigits :: Int` keyword argument: number of significant figures to show in standard mode.

 - `decorations :: Bool` keyword argument: whether to show [decorations](decorations.md) or not.